filip-michalsky/SalesGPT/README.md

 This will build and start the necessary Docker containers for SalesGPT.
 You can then access the application by opening the following link in any of your browsers: [localhost:3000/chat](http://localhost:3000/chat)

+### Direct user interface launch
-###If you do not have Docker installed please use the README.md file in the frontend directory to launch the user interface.
+If you do not have Docker installed please use the README.md file in the frontend directory to launch the user interface.

 ## Test your setup